grssnbchr/bivariate-maps-ggplot2-sf/analysis/index.md

 For the legend we use the `geom_tile()` geometry of `ggplot2`.
-Before that, we have to quickly transform the `bivariate_color_scale` data frame, which contains all the hex values for all combinations of average income and income inequality classes, so it has an x- and y-column.
+Before that, we have to quickly transform the `bivariate_color_scale` data frame, which contains all the hex values for all combinations of average income and income (in-)equality classes, so it has an x- and y-column that can be mapped to the respective aesthetics.

 ``` r
 # separate the groups